SLMillar/hobby-selector/en/step_1.md

 The **micro:bit** is a small computer that you can use to interact with the world around you.

-This project will help you **discover** what the **micro:bit** can do before you go on to explore it in more detail.
+This project will help you **discover** what the **micro:bit** can do.

 ### What you will make

-Do you ever find yourself wondering what to do with your free time?
-You can use the micro:bit to help you make those decisions.
+Do you ever find yourself wondering what activity to do next?
+You can use the micro:bit to help you decide!

-In this project you are going to make a **random hobby selector**.
+In this project, you will to make a **random hobby selector**.

 You will:
-+ Light up the micro:bit to display images
++ Make the micro:bit light up and display images
 + Use random numbers to make choices
 + Use <code style="background-color: #00A4A6">if</code> blocks to control which images are displayed
 + Use the logo or a button to clear the display